What are the 4 major revolutionary trends in the world of work?

 • clearly define and communicate the company's mission, values and vision,

-• provide opportunities for personal and professional development,
+• offer opportunities for personal and professional development,

 • encourage autonomy and initiative,